crazy-max/ghaction-chocolatey/README.md

 ## ✨ About

 GitHub Action as a wrapper for the [Chocolatey](https://chocolatey.org/) CLI to build and publish packages.
-This will allow you to use Chocolatey on all [supported virtual environments](https://help.github.com/en/articles/virtual-environments-for-github-actions#supported-virtual-environments-and-hardware-resources) available.

 > **:warning: Note:** To use this action, you must have access to the [GitHub Actions](https://github.com/features/actions) feature.
 GitHub Actions are currently only available in public beta.
 You can [apply for the GitHub Actions beta here](https://github.com/features/actions/signup/).